Frequently Asked Questions

 The Hatchery Chicago is a non-profit food and beverage business incubator that enables local entrepreneurs to build and grow successful businesses.
 Those successful businesses, in turn, create economic growth and new job opportunities in their communities.

-The 67,000 square foot facility is under construction at the corner of Lake and Kedzie in Chicago’s East Garfield Park neighborhood.
-Accion Chicago, the area’s largest microlender, and ICNC, which runs one of the largest business incubators in the country, are the nonprofit partners.
+Our 67,000 square foot facility is at the corner of Lake and Kedzie in Chicago’s Garfield Park neighborhood.
+Allies for Community Business (formerly Accion Chicago), the area’s largest microlender, and ICNC, which runs one of the largest business incubators in the country, are the joint venture partners and building owners.

-The Hatchery Chicago will serve entrepreneurs, workers, and neighborhood market members.
+The Hatchery Chicago serves entrepreneurs, workers, and neighborhood market members.

-- For food and beverage entrepreneurs ready to grow their businesses, The Hatchery Chicago will provide:
+- For food and beverage entrepreneurs ready to grow their businesses, The Hatchery Chicago provides:

 - 56 private kitchens leasable by month